Health & Social Care

 Staffing List:

-Mrs O’Connell - Lead Teacher
+Mrs C Cooper - Lead Teacher

 Vision statement:

-The units of study would be the following:
+The units of study are:

 Encourage your child to read around the subject - looking at articles relating to public health in the news or reading interesting articles from publications such as the fitness and health industry are a great way for students to develop their understanding of Physical Intellectual Emotional and Social aspects of health (PIES).